 - Spending more than 15 minutes within 2m of someone

 - Travelling in a car or other small vehicle with someone (even a short journey) or close to them on a plane

 The criteria above may be useful for supporting employees to think proactively about who their contacts have been.

 What should contacts do?

 Contacts who do not have symptoms should self-isolate for 10 days and follow the NHS Test and Trace guidance for contacts.
 Self-isolating means that you must not leave the house, even to buy food or other essentials, and any exercise must be taken within the home.
 People in a contact’s household or bubble do not need to self-isolate unless the contact or any household members develop symptoms.

-Contacts who do not have symptoms should not take a test.
+Contacts who do not have symptoms should also book a test.
 The test only tells you your positive/negative test for a single point in time, and it can take up to 10 days for COVID-19 symptoms to appear.
 This means you must self-isolate for the full 10 days.
-If you develop symptoms at any point you should take a test.
+If you develop symptoms at any point you should take a further test.